Art Visits Nature–spend time in a living museum!

 In the quiet of Sandy Neck Beach Park, the rustic cottage at the halfway point stands in the middle of the dunes, marsh and water.
 It provides solitude, scenic landscapes and an endless source of beauty and inspiration.
-The Town of Barnstable, in partnership with the Cape Cod Art Association, offers day excursions to this unspoiled landscape.
+The Town of Barnstable, in partnership with the Cape Cod Art Center, offers day excursions to this unspoiled landscape.
 It is a special place to create and immerse yourself in the great outdoors.
 From time to time a Sandy Neck Beach Park naturalist will travel out with the group and share their firsthand knowledge and expertise of this “living museum”.

 Who is this for?

 This artist experience is for the plein air painter, photographer, musician or writer who craves some time away to create without the usual everyday interruptions.
 The cottage is rustic.
 While out you will be exposed to the elements, and need to dress appropriately.

 Trips are often scheduled for fall weekends as the colors in the marsh are heightened by the sun, as well as early and late spring.
 You will be transported by a Beach Ranger for the 3.5 mile drive through the dunes.
 The excursions are six hours long, trip times vary.

 How do I sign up?

 - Applications will be considered as they are received